 How do these instruments make music?
 First, pipers blow air through a blowpipe into a bag.
 This may be made of animal skin or synthetic materials.
 The bag supplies a steady stream of air to another pipe called a chanter.
 The chanter contains reeds that make noise when vibrated.

 Bagpipers use two hands to play the chanter.
 This produces the melody of the song.
 Other pipes, called drones, also contain reeds.
 The drones make one continuous sound.
 This plays under the melody coming from the chanter.

-The chanter is a pipe played with two hands.
-It produces the melody and contains either a single or double reed.
-It's also open-ended, which means that players cannot easily make the chanter stop sounding once it’s started.
+Pipers can create a continuous sound that lasts some time.
+While playing, though, players must regularly blow into the bag to keep it full.
+The chanter is open-ended, which means that players cannot easily make it stop sounding once it’s started.
 This is why most bagpipe music has no rests (pauses) in the music.